devd254/discord_clone/README.md

 # Getting Started:

 After logging in either through GitHub or Google, you are prompted to create a server.
 Here, you can upload an image for your server and make a name for it.
+After creating

+#Invitations